 Death of a Christian

-At physical death, the believer enters immediately into eternal conscious fellowship with the Lord.
+At physical death, the body returns to the dust, while the soul and spirit of the believer enter immediately into eternal conscious fellowship with the Lord awaiting the resurrection.

 2 Corinthians 5:1-8; Luke 16:19-31